 - Content repositories: Ask anyone that has attempted to stop the use of SharePoint systems how likely it is you’ll get everyone to use only one content storage area.
 Therefore a CMP should—either today or as part of its roadmap—interoperate with different content repositories.

 - Email as a method of collaboration amongst internal and external teams will not be replaced anytime soon.
 Attempting to get all parties involved in content marketing onto one system only reduces the potential for technology adoption.
 Therefore a CMP should interoperate with email applications, and be able to track communication about specific content pieces as part of orchestrating the content production process.

 - A CMP enables orchestration of the content production process in a minimally invasive manner.

 - Team alignment: A high impact content marketing strategy requires alignment and interaction with many functions across marketing.
 For example, content marketers may have to interact with product marketing for content creation, social media for promotion, or marketing operations for analytics.
 A CMP enables collaboration across these different teams without requiring all of them log into the CMP, increasing its adoption and impact.

 - Content creation tool: Some CMP vendors require content creation within their own platform, necessitating all content creators to be trained on system usage and to interact with it on a regular basis.
 Other CMP vendors track content creation progress in a less process-invasive manner, enabling the continued use of industry standard creation tools such as Microsoft Word, Google Docs, Microsoft PowerPoint, Google Spreadsheets, Photoshop, and WordPress.

 - CMPs are not limited to a specific content type or publishing environment, working with any:

 - content format, e.g., video, text, images.

-- content type, e.g., ebooks, white papers, infographics, blog posts.
+- type of content, e.g., ebooks, white papers, infographics, blog posts.

-- content source, e.g., created, curated, licensed, outsourced, crowdsourced.
+- source, e.g., created, curated, licensed, outsourced, crowdsourced content.